quinnmp/RYMtoMP3/README.md

 (`{rym link}` is the link to the RYM page with the music you want to download, e.g. `https://rateyourmusic.com/release/album/earl-sweatshirt-the-alchemist/voir-dire/` or `https://rateyourmusic.com/release/single/billy-woods/body-of-work/`)

-Wait for the script to fully finish, and your downloaded tracks with all the metadata can be found in the `\album` directory.
+Wait for the script to fully finish, and your downloaded tracks with all the metadata can be found in the folder in the root directory with the name of the album.
 Enjoy!

 ## Additional Options